Blog

 If the answer is mostly "I need a better spreadsheet," stay with a spreadsheet.
 If the answer is "I need this sheet to run the work," choose a spreadsheet database.

-If you want to build private spreadsheet databases on your Mac, join the Macrows beta.
+If you want to build private spreadsheet databases on your Mac, download Macrows.
 Start with one real workflow: a client list, project tracker, inventory sheet, research database, or content calendar.
 The goal is not to rebuild every spreadsheet.
 It is to turn the one that already matters into a system you can trust.

 FAQ